KOI CLUB OF SAN DIEGONEWSLETTERSEPTEMBER 2022

 This is a UK (United Kingdom) inspired contemporary Koi fish designated pond.
 I tried to put some subtle Japanese elements, but nothing glaring.
 The pond is 13’ x 11’ x 4.5’ and is 4800-5000 gallons.
 I have a single 4-inch aerated bottom drain.
 It is gravity fed into a Russel’s sieve, prior to merging with the return from my two No-Niche skimmers.

 The skimmers are pumped through a pressure sieve.
 I went with Aqua Evolution (AE) products due to COVID and the supply chain backorder on the Aqua Ultraviolet products.
 The filter is a 24-inch K+ pressure filter rated at 9600 gallons and the UV is AE 110-watt unit double 55-watt bulb.
 I like redundancy, it’s the sailor in me!
 I have a 60L Hakko air pump supplying the bottom drain.
 The return to the pond is by way of a 36-inch water spillway and three articulated Mazzei jets for directional current.
-I was able to source two pieces of 1-inch-thick tempered laminated low iron glass.
-The front piece is

 24” x 72”, and the side plate glass is 24” x 48”.
 Both are set in a 316 stainless steel frames.
 I fiberglassed the frames into the blockwork and sealed the pond with Thoroseal and Pond armor.
 I still plan on building a pergola for much needed shade.
 I gained an amazing group of knowledgeable friends on this journey!
 My family has really taken to this hobby and really enjoys the pond.
 Maya, my middle daughter has also got the bug and is as much involved as I am in our continuous research and learning about the many varieties of koi.
 I would like to thank my wife and daughters (Kriti, Maya, Sophia) and Tim for all the support in my craziness!